howdyai/botkit-studio-metrics/readme.md

-# Botkit Studio Advanced Analytics
+# DEPRECATED ~Botkit Studio Advanced Analytics~

+This module is officially deprecated.

 This module enables the advanced analytics and extended metrics available in [Botkit Studio](https://studio.botkit.ai).